Indian Runner duck: Arrival

 The Runner became popular in Europe and America as an egg-laying variety towards the end of the nineteenth century largely as a result of an undated pamphlet called The India Runner: its History and Description published by John Donald of Wigton between 1885 and 1890.
 Donald's publication is advertised briefly in The Feathered World, 1895, under the title of "The Indian Runner Duck".
-Donald describes the pied variety and gives the popular story of the importation into Cumbria (Northwest England) by a sea captain some fifty years earlier.
+Donald describes the pied variety, and gives the popular story of the importation into Cumbria in Northwest England by a sea captain some fifty years earlier.

-The breed is unusual not only for its high egg production but also for its upright stance and variety of colour genes, some of which are seen in seventeenth-century Dutch paintings by the d’Hondecoeter family and others.
+The breed is unusual not only for its high egg production but also for its upright stance and variety of colour genes, some of which are seen in seventeenth-century Dutch paintings by the d'Hondecoeter family and others.
 Other references to such domestic ducks use the names 'Penguin Ducks' and 'Baly Soldiers'.
 Harrison Weir's Our Poultry (1902) describes the Penguin Ducks belonging to Mr. Edward Cross in the Surrey Zoological Gardens between 1837 and 1838.
 These may well have been imported by the 13th Earl of Derby.
-Darwin describes them (1868) as having elongated "femur and meta-tarsi", contrary to Tegetmeier's assertions.
+Charles Darwin describes them (1868) as having elongated "femur and meta-tarsi", contrary to William Tegetmeier's assertions.

 The Cumbrian importations, according to Matthew Smith in 1923, included completely fawn Runners and completely white Runners as well as the pied (fawn-and-white and grey-and-white) varieties.
 The most successful attempt to import fresh bloodlines was by Joseph Walton between 1908 and 1909.
 Accounts of these ventures can be found in Coutts (1927) and Ashton (2002).
 Walton shipped in birds from Lombok and Java, revolutionizing the breeding stock which, according to Donald, had become badly mixed with local birds.
 Further importations by Miss Chisholm and Miss Davidson in 1924 and 1926 continued to revive the breed.